rudderlabs/rudderstack-docs/destinations/appcues.md

 # Appcues

-[Appcues](https://www.appcues.com/) makes it easy to deliver exceptional user experiences at scale, leading to happier customers and accelerated business growth.
-Using our Product-Led Growth Platform, anybody can publish beautiful and personalized in-product experiences in minutes, measure the impact on key business results, and know when and how to intervene with a human touchpoint.
+[Appcues](https://www.appcues.com/) is a popular product marketing platform that makes it easy for you to deliver scalable user experiences and accelerate your business growth.
+With Appcues' cutting-edge growth platform, you can effectively monitor your customers' product behavior, and design personalized customer experiences and in no time.

 RudderStack supports sending your event data to Appcues from our native web SDKs, to help you understand your customers better.